-Since the notice was issued, we have received many Maritime Labour Convention complaints relating to the main themes in the notice.
+Since marine notice 04/2020 was issued, we have received many Maritime Labour Convention complaints relating to the main themes in the notice.

 - Seafarers serving at sea with expired Seafarer Employment Agreements(SEAs),